cwdx/pinia-logger/README-nuxt.md

 # Pinia Logger Nuxt Plugin

-This is a Nuxt plugin for [pinia-logger](https://www.npmjs.com/package/pinia-logger).
-It is a wrapper around the pinia-logger plugin that adds Nuxt specific features.
+This is a Nuxt plugin for [pinia-logger](README.md) It's a wrapper around the pinia-logger plugin that adds Nuxt specific features.

 ```bash
 yarn add @pinia/nuxt